Skip to main content

 May 17, 2025

-Iron is an essential mineral for the body, especially for blood oxygen transport.
-But which foods are rich in iron and how do you make sure you get enough?
-Read on to find out.
+Iron is an important mineral for the body, especially for the transport of oxygen in the blood.
+But what foods are actually rich in iron, and how do you ensure you get enough?
+Read on to learn more.

-Iron is an essential mineral that the body uses to make hemoglobin - the protein that transports oxygen around the blood.
-If you lack iron, you may experience symptoms such as fatigue, dizziness and shortness of breath.
+Iron is an essential mineral that the body uses to form hemoglobin – the protein that transports oxygen around the blood.
+If you are deficient in iron, you may experience symptoms such as fatigue, dizziness, and shortness of breath.
 It is therefore important to consume iron-rich foods regularly.

-Iron comes in two forms: heme iron and non-heme iron.
-Heme iron is only found in animal products and is best absorbed in the body.
-Examples of animal foods with high iron content:
+Iron exists in two forms: heme iron and non-heme iron.
+Heme iron is only found in animal products and is best absorbed by the body.
+Examples of animal foods with a high iron content:

 • Red meat: Beef, lamb and veal are particularly rich in iron.

-• Liver: Especially calf liver and chicken liver are loaded with iron.
+• Liver: Especially calf liver and chicken liver are full of iron.

-• Seafood: Mussels, oysters and sardines are good sources.
+• Fish and shellfish: Mussels, oysters, and sardines are good sources.

-Combine animal sources with vitamin C-rich foods like citrus fruits, tomatoes or bell peppers to increase iron absorption.
+Combine animal sources with vitamin C-rich foods such as citrus fruits, tomatoes, or peppers to increase iron absorption.

 Plant foods with iron

-Non-heme iron is found in plant-based foods but is not absorbed as efficiently as heme iron.
-However, you can still get enough iron from plants if you choose the right foods:
+Non-heme iron is found in plant-based foods but is not absorbed as effectively as heme iron.
+Nevertheless, you can easily get enough iron from plants if you choose the right foods:

 • Whole grains: Oatmeal, quinoa and brown rice also contain iron.